Learn About Trimble Construction OneLearn about how construction professionals can work smarter, not harder with a connected solution.

 Alan Jackson sings openly about the hard work that a construction worker may endure.
 Jackson also insinuates that rigid work comes with a low price: low or "average" pay in the industry.
 This is a stigma that does exist among those entering the job force and a factor that has been contributing to the construction labor shortage.
 However, there are ways to overcome the labor shortage—by showcasing growth opportunities, benefits and modern technology.
 Viewpoint's Construction Labor Shortage Toolkit provides tips and tricks on how to beat the labor shortage and overcome stereotypes that exist in the industry.

-This song begs the question: how are cities actually built?
+This construction song begs the question: how are cities actually built?
 There is a long, accurate answer to this question including how urban civilization began.
 We know the process definitely took more time than the evolution of rock and roll music — not that music didn't help along the way.
 Building any structure typically involves many people, a lot of time, money and skill.
 Staying on target can be problematic especially with outdated systems.
 Sometimes, it can be hard to choose the right system to master your next project — whether it's building a bridge, building or an entire city.
 When considering project management software, you should ask ten specific construction project management questions to make sure you are getting the most bang for your project.

 From bluegrass groups to jam bands, country to alternative rock, we’ve got 17 more songs that discuss our ever changing industry.
 When you’re ready to get back to business, Viewpoint is your go-to solution for integrated construction software to help your organization overcome many of these common construction challenges.

-To learn more about how to remove the "wrecking ball" from your construction projects, contact us.
 We would love to show you how construction management software can help streamline your organization—making working on highways, building cities, bridges and everything in between a bit easier.